-New Chapter is working with a third-party auditor to develop an announced audit program of high risk suppliers.
-The audit will evaluate compliance with company standards for environmental and social responsibility, includingpolicies against human trafficking and slavery.
+New Chapter will work with a third-party auditor to develop an announced audit program if high risk suppliers are identified.
+The audit will evaluate compliance with company standards for environmental and social responsibility, including policies against human trafficking and slavery.

-New Chapter requires that its suppliers certify that materials incorporated into their products comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
+New Chapter asks that its suppliers disclose that materials incorporated into their products comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.

 New Chapter holds a yearly training program on human trafficking and slavery issues for members of management and employees who have direct responsibility for supply chain management.